Gurgaon: Neighbourhoods

 Gurgaon is divided into 36 wards, with each ward further divided into blocks.
+Gurgaon is also divided into 115 sectors similar to other new Indian cities like Noida and Chandigarh.
 The housing type in the city consists largely of attached housing, though many attached multi-dwelling units, including apartments, condominiums and high rise residential towers are getting popular.

 Parks

 Gurgaon has a complex park system, with various lands operated by the Gurgaon Metropolitan Development Authority.
 The key parks are Leisure Valley Park in Sector 29, which is over 36 acre; Tau Devi Lal Biodiversity Botanical Garden in Sector 52; Navisha Park in Malibu Towne, Sector-47; Netaji Subhash Chandra Bose Park in Sector 14, popularly known as HUDA Garden; Tau Devi Lal park in Sector 23; and Aravali Biodiversity Park on MG Road.
 There are local parks in almost all sectors in Old Gurgaon.

 Culture

 Entertainment and performing arts

 Notable performing art venues in the city include Epicentre in Sector 44 and Nautanki Mehal at the Kingdom of Dreams near IFFCO Chowk.

 Bollywood actor Rajkummar Rao was born in Gurgaon.